-Excused absences must be submitted to attendance@digitalacademyofflorida.org.
+Absences must be submitted using the DAOF: Report Absence Form (25/26).
+Any supplemental documentation to support your student's absence can be sent to attendance@digitalacademyofflorida.org.
 Absences will be reviewed based on reasonable causes, i.e., serious/prolonged illness, severe/prolonged injury, family emergency, etc. Absences submitted that are not approved will be marked as days truant.
+For absences of three (3) or more consecutive days, please email supporting documentation or a doctor's note to attendance@digitalacademyofflorida.org and your student's homeroom teacher.

 Vacations will not be reviewed or considered as an excused absence.
 We encourage you to review the school calendar to plan accordingly.

-Excessively truant students, as defined within the attendance and truancy section of this handbook will be at risk of withdrawal.
+Excessively truant students, as defined within the attendance and truancy section of this handbook, will be at risk of withdrawal.
 Excused or unexcused attendance still affects student participation, and it is essential to have your student work on assignments and assessments, as directed by your student's teachers.
+All missed assignments must be completed in a timely manner to avoid falling behind.